Edge Cybersecurity in Telecommunications

 Committing to a complete implementation of control and user plane separation, however, is a complex proposition which only provides a subset of the advantages adopting a 5G User Plane Function affords, such as network slicing.
 Deployed within a dynamic cloud native compute infrastructure, the User Plane Function delivers the packet processing foundation for Service Based Architectures (SBAs).

-In Local Breakout mode, AI EdgeLabs can operate behind UPF to guarantee traffic quality to provide software threat prevention via cyber threat intelligence.
+In Local Breakout mode, AI EdgeLabs can operate behind UPF to guarantee traffic quality to provide threat prevention.
 In breakout mode, all session connectivity data is redirected as depicted in the following figure.

 The concept of network slicing is illustrated via multiple logical UPF slice instances, whereby each slice may represent specific, differentiated network capabilities and network characteristics as seen further below in figure.